 Phone and charger.
 Unless you opt for a little digital detox during this special time, don’t forget your phone and charger.
 You can stay in touch with loved ones, use it to take those first few pictures, and post your special news on social media.

 Clothes.
-Aside from your nightgown, you might choose to take some comfortable clothes to wear during your hospital stay.
+You might choose to take some comfortable clothes to wear during your hospital stay.
 Pack an extra outfit to wear home.
 Choose something loose-fitting, with a drawstring or elastic waist.
+Slay that OOTD upon discharge!

 Handouts and reference books.
 You might have received some handy notes from your prenatal classes or have some reference books about newborns.
 The doctors and nurses will be able to give you lots of personalized guidance, but you might find these resources more useful once you actually have your newborn in your arms.